danielbene/server-terraformer/README.md

 ## Setup

+*The target OS is **Ubuntu-server 18.04 LTS**.
+With other systems there may be compatibility issues.*

 The only thing that needs to be modified is the environment file.
 You can find an example layout in the the docker-compose folder called `.env_sample`.
 You have to copy that as a `.env` file in place, and fill the required variables.
 These are:

 `HOST_IP`: the ip of your server (this should be static). (e.g. 192.168.1.2)